BerhardPaw/BeatBuddyBass/README.md

-# BeatBuddyBass - ALPHA version -- NOT READY FOR NPM PUBLISHING YET
+# BeatBuddyBass - ALPHA version
 Generates BeatBuddy midi files for the BeatBuddy "Rock with Bass Drum Kit" based on standard midi files with Markers indicating what parts to use.

 Features